sa4ifc/Weather-app/README.md

 The weather application is to know the current weather according to your location or the weather for a predetermined place.
 The data is handled through the api.
-The application uses the feature to switch the situation from dark to light according to the time. without state managment
+The application uses the feature to switch the situation from dark to light according to the time. with GetX state managment

 ![image](https://github.com/sa4ifc/Weather-app/assets/65377603/82b28339-3376-4e68-b591-64d0dc76b54b)